Ivan-Klikovac/imperivm/README.md

 It's only possible to compile it on GNU/Linux, as `imc` uses GNU's `getopt_long` for parsing command-line arguments.

 ## Usage
-Typical usage would be `./imc [source file] -o [executable]`.
+Typical usage would be `imc [source file] -o [executable]`.
 The compiler offers a comprehensive help option (`--help`) which informs the user about all the available command-line options.

 The compiler has static linking capabilities with `--static`, owing to GNU Binutils' `ld`.